valentynkt/BackendGarden/content/Mind-Llama/Pansychism and the AI Revolution.md

 ## Title

-Why You Shouldn't Be Afraid of AI
-Don't Miss Out on this AI Thing
-The Theory of Consciousness Changing the AI Conversation The Theory Fueling AI Alignment
-How to Survive the Future on Hopes an Dreams
+The Theory of Consciousness Changing the AI Conversation How to Survive the Future on Hopes and Dreams
-How to Survive the AI Revolution
-The Hidden Philosophy Fueling the AI Revolution
+The HIDDEN Philosophy Fueling the AI Revolution

 ## Script